 Complete guide on how to register for your NIN through the NIMC online portal in Nigeria in 2025

-Registering for your National Identification Number (NIN) is a crucial step for every Nigerian, as it serves as a means of verifying your identity across various platforms and government services.
-With the growing need for digital convenience, the National Identity Management Commission (NIMC) has made it possible to begin the NIN registration process online.
-This complete guide on how to register for your NIN through the NIMC online portal provides you with a step-by-step approach to simplify the process.
+Registering for your National Identification Number (NIN) is essential for verifying your identity across platforms and services in Nigeria.
+The National Identity Management Commission (NIMC) allows you to start the process online for convenience.
+This guide on how to register for your NIN through the NIMC online portal offers a step-by-step approach to help you get started quickly.

 National ID (L).
 NIMC logo (R).
 Photo: @nimc_ng (modified by author)